tempo-sim/Tempo/TempoCore/README.md

 Tempo supports two time modes: `Wall Clock` and `Fixed Step`.

 ### Wall Clock Mode
 In `Wall Clock` mode, time advances _strictly_ alongside the system clock.
-We actually override Unreal's engine time to do this, as it does not provide this guarrantee.
+We actually override Unreal's engine time to do this, as it does not provide this guarantee.
+This can lead to large time steps when slow tasks run on the game thread.
+If you'd like sim time to follow the system clock _except_ when doing so would cause a large time step, you can set the `MaxWallClockTimeStep` setting to non-zero.

 ### Fixed Step Mode
 In `Fixed Step` mode, time advances by a fixed amount, which you can choose, every frame.
 We express this increment in terms of a whole number of simulated steps per second (like, 10 steps per second), as opposed to a floating point fraction of a second (like, 0.1 seconds per step), because we use a fixed-point representation for time (again, overriding the engine's time) because we want it to be exactly correct (no rounding or floating point errors here).